alex-schutz/ICLR-Blog-2026/_posts/2026-04-27-rl-with-gnns.md

 Similarly, if using node embeddings directly, care must be taken in the selection of the aggregation method to preserve generalisation to different graph structures, for example if a larger number of neighbours are present than seen during training.

 #### Example
-+ Li et. al. <d-cite key="liMessageAwareGraphAttention2021"></d-cite> approach a distributed multi-robot path planning problem where agents can communicate with adjacent robots, represented by a dynamic distance-based communication graph.
++ Li et al.. <d-cite key="liMessageAwareGraphAttention2021"></d-cite> approach a distributed multi-robot path planning problem where agents can communicate with adjacent robots, represented by a dynamic distance-based communication graph.
 At each step, an agent can take an action from {up, down, left, right, idle}.
 Each agent observes obstacles within their field of view, which is processed by a CNN to produce node features.
 These features are communicated with neighbouring agents according to the graph structure, executing the message passing of the GNN in a distributed manner.
 To obtain the action distribution, the aggregated node embeddings are passed to an MLP followed by a softmax layer: $$f : \mathbb{R}^d \rightarrow \mathbb{R}^{5}$$, where $$d$$ is the dimension of the node embeddings.

 ### Neighbours as Actions